- Purchase the complete Expat Arrivals Turkey Guide (PDF)

 Leases

 Rental agreements in Turkey don’t necessarily follow a specific form or set of requirements.
-When renting directly from the landlord, a verbal agreement is often made, but it is advisable to secure a written tenancy contract.
-This can be used to document the lease term, rent and deposit.
+When renting directly from the landlord, a verbal agreement is often made, but it is recommended to secure a written tenancy contract.
+This can be used to document the lease term, rent and deposit as well as the responsibilities of both the tenant and landlord.

 Deposits

-The tenant will likely have to pay at least one month's rent as a deposit, as well as one month's rent in advance to secure their new apartment.
+The tenant will likely have to pay between one and three months' rent as a deposit, as well as one month's rent in advance, to secure their new apartment.
 The deposit is reimbursed after deductions have been made to cover damage caused by the tenant or unpaid utility bills at the end of the term of the lease agreement.
-Agents will also charge a fee for their services, which is also normally negotiable.
+Agents will also charge a fee for their services, which is also typically negotiable.

 Utilities

-Whether or not the tenant is liable for utility bills in Turkey will depend on the agreement made with the landlord.
-Sometimes these costs are included in the monthly rental price, and sometimes not.
+Whether the tenant is liable for utility bills in Turkey will depend on the agreement made with the landlord.
+Sometimes these costs are included in the monthly rental price, and other times not.

 Some landlords will arrange all utility services themselves.
 Others will leave the responsibility to their tenant.
 In rare cases – mostly when renting directly from an owner – utilities may be included in the monthly rent.
 Expats should ensure they understand the arrangement before they move into their accommodation.